TheUnproductive/ads/README.md

 # ADS - Audio Data Storage

-currently it can generate `WAV` files using `generatewav.py` file and can decode bit at a rate of `10ms per bit`
+currently it can generate `WAV` files using `generatewav.py` file with different sampling rates and frequencies.

 still need to implement error detection methods such as CRC